bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 ### `get<Type>( path: path, count?: number | true = 1): Type | Type[] | undefined`

-**Gets a value from the store. returns undefined if the path has no solution. note - if the path is dynami**c (has a glob or regex) the first matching candidate is found;
+Gets a value from the store. returns undefined if the path has no solution. note - if the path is dynamic (has a glob or regex) the first matching candidate is found;

 * if a number is passed as the second argument, _that many_ results will be returned.
 * if `true` is passed as a second argument, _all_ results will be returned